carl-watson/scotentSD.github.io/_posts/2019-10-10-designing-in-the-open.md

 We had the first floor.
 Half of it was off limits because, well, there were holes and stuff.
 And if you opened a window it might fall out onto the street and decapitate a passing buddy.

 But it was great.
+Apart from the trains.

+We were properly agile.

 We had small teams and no communications overhead.

 We had proper, actual, for real kanban boards that we actually stood in front of and talked about our work.
 Every day.
+There was loads of wall-space, and plenty of whiteboards

 It felt easy, and it felt natural.
+It felt good.

+We plastered that place with post-its and ideas.
+Some of them came to fruition, most didn't.
+Some of those that came to fruition worked, most didn't.

+We tried stuff, we discarded the stuff that wasn't working, we improved the stuff that was.

+And we got results.